The Principles of Weight Training

 Depending on the conditions it is facing, the body always tries to restructure itself to be more able to survive under those circumstances.

 The body adapts very skillfully and specifically depending on the type of effort it is subjected to.
 Incorrect efforts = incorrect adaptations.
-This tell us that exercise along with tempo, exercises, how often we exercise, duration of a workout, etc., all should be planned well in order to achieve the desired change.
+This tells us that exercise along with tempo, exercises, how often we exercise, duration of a workout, etc., all should be planned well to achieve the desired change.

 His body will repair the damage.
-After few weeks being subjected to this kind of effort, the body will start doing more than just repair.
+After a few weeks of being subjected to this kind of effort, the body will start doing more than just repair.
 It will try to take precautionary measures to protect itself from future similar efforts or stresses.
 In this case, the precautionary measure is the calluses.
-The skin where it was mostly subjected to the stress will become hardened and more resistant to the friction.
-That way the body will restructure itself, so future stresses of same or similar nature will cause less damage.
+The skin that was mostly subjected to the stress will become hardened and more resistant to friction.
+That way the body will restructure itself, so future stresses of the same or similar nature will cause less damage.

 The body can be restructured by handling the factors of physical stress.

-Weight training (or, resistance training) in order to reconstruct the body means:
+Weight training (or, resistance training) to reconstruct the body means: